raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 But wait, there's more!

 A formal *regular expression* is an expression formed by combining `EMPTY`, `symbol`, `catenation`, `union`, and `zeroOrMore`.
-Of coure, computer scientists prefer mathematical symbols to make regular expressions, but for our purposes, this is both JavaScript and a regular expression:
+Of course, computer scientists prefer mathematical symbols to make regular expressions, but for our purposes, this is both JavaScript and a regular expression:

 ```javascript
 union(